Cap d'Agde: Development

-And if the last vineyard of Bagnas is now very small below Château Maraval with the Meyer distillery in ruins, walking in is a planned tourist-office leisure nowadays; This "Wine tourism" has been in full development for several years.
-The main tourist festival is in the 21st century the Vinocap trade show.

-Cars and motorcycle are the folkloric elements for the summer.
+The last vineyard in Bagnas is now very small below Château Maraval, with the Meyer distillery in ruins, walking in is a planned tourist-office leisure nowadays.
+This "wine tourism" has been in full development for several years.
+The main tourist festival in the 21st century is the Vinocap trade show.
+Cars and motorcycles are the folkloric elements for the summer.
 Bikers with their motorcycles are blessed in a ceremony by a priest in the central plaza.

 Cap d'Agde International Tennis Centre, Medical Centre 2023.

 The new Palais des congrès Hervé Di Rosa, its belvedere, next to the bubble of the Tourist Office, 2019.

-Streets are labyrinthine in the 1960s' urban plan, shaped with numerous central parking places serving points of interest.

-After Lano set up, between Le Môle beach and the Memorial cape, the urbanization of the 1980s took place, (in 1983 Thalacap, a thalassotherapy institute opened in a hotel -it disappeared in 2006-).

-On the 2000s' a new Cap d'Agde center was designed, with no more "Mediterranean style" as defined in the "Mission Racine", but the "International Style" with a new street Rambla style.
+Streets are labyrinthine in the 1960s urban plan, shaped with numerous central parking places serving points of interest.
+After Lano was established, further urbanization took place in the 1980s between Le Môle beach and the Memorial cape.
+In 1983 Thalacap, a thalassotherapy institute, opened in a hotel; it closed down in 2006.
+In the 2000s a new Cap d'Agde center was designed, not in the Mediterranean style as defined in the Mission Racine, but the International Style with a new Rambla-style street.
 And this appears in new Congress Palace and the Casino Barrière facades with their rhythmic perforated metal facades; To improve the value of the city with the aim of attracting more prosperous people to live there.

-Golf (2013) and municipal campsites (2022) change management providers.

-On the 4 main beaches, lifeguards are on duty at several stations, during summer most of the day.
+The golf course (2013) and municipal campsites (2022) experienced a change in management providers.
+On the 4 main beaches, lifeguards are on duty at several stations, most days in the summer.